CamClrt/labyrinth/README.md

 # Labyrinth

-Help MacGyver to find all the items and beat the final boss
+This project aims to create Python game in wich you help MacGyver to find all the items and beat the final boss

 *(This is a student project, the school is [OpenClassrooms](https://openclassrooms.com/ ))*